 FORM: Change to Personal Details Form (Form D).
-SOURCE:

-Enrolments Office, Kelvin Grove campus;
+SOURCE: Enrolments Office, Kelvin Grove campus:

-Students are required to provide reliable address details for correspondence with the University and must promptly notify the University of any change of address.
+Students are required to provide a reliable mailing address for correspondence with the University and must promptly notify the University of any change of address.
 Failure to receive a notice because of change of address is not a sufficient excuse for missing a deadline or an obligation.